Skip to content

 Leverage our unrivaled local expertise

-Our grantmaking experts come from highly specialized backgrounds and have years of working closely with local nonprofits.
+Our grantmaking experts come from highly specialized backgrounds and have years of experience working closely with local nonprofits.
 Whatever cause you want to support and however you want to make a difference, they can help.

 Reduce paperwork

 Give to dozens of great nonprofits without the hassle of collecting tax receipts.
+Suggest grants from your fund online in seconds.

 The Trust invented the DAF in 1931 and we’ve been helping donors give easily and effectively with them ever since.